chrischizinski/SNR_R_Group/schedule.md

 ## Course Aims
-This course has two principal aims: 1) to describe common experimental designs used in natural resources research and 2) provide a means to analyze experiments using R. Topics covered include linear and logistic regression, simple and complex ANOVA models (e.g., factorial, nested, block, split-plot and repeated measures and covariance designs), and log- linear models.
-Multivariate techniques, including classification and ordination are introduced.
-Emphasis will be placed on checking assumptions, exploratory data analysis, and presentation of results.
+This course will follow Hilborn and Mangel's [The Ecological Detective](http://press.princeton.edu/titles/5987.html).
+Following the pseudo code in the book, we will use R programming for the generation of hypotheses, exploration of data, and comparison of different models.
+Special emphasis will be placed on checking assumptions, exploratory data analysis, presentation of results, and developing sound coding skills.
+Everyone taking the course should purchase a copy of the book and should have taken a college level statistics course.

 ## Material repository